 What message would you like to pass along to other Zenva students and aspiring game developers?

 Keep your initial projects extremely simple.
 Tackle problems like loading different resolution assets, displaying properly on different devices, automating your build process, and using texture atlases before you start to spend a lot of time on a fully-fledged game.

 How can people find out more about your game?

 I’ve posted nothing about any games yet, but I’m co-creating an educational writing platform that teaches how to write many languages.
-We will be initially releasing Korean in mid July, shortly followed by Japanese.
-You can check out more here.
+We will be initially releasing Korean in mid-July, shortly followed by Japanese.

 You too can be a published game developer.
-Get the HTML5 Game Development Mini-Degree and start your journey.
+Get the Phaser Mini-Degree and start your journey.